nolanlawson/sugar-pouch/README.md

 #### supportedAdapters([callback])

 Returns the list of local adapters that this browser supports, e.g. `['idb']` on Firefox, `['websql']` on Safari, `['idb', 'websql']` on Chrome, and `['idb', 'websql', 'localstorage']` on Chrome if you have the localstorage plugin installed.

+#### toIndexableString(obj)

+Converts any object into an indexable string that still maintains CouchDB collation ordering.
+What this basically means is that any object you would normally emit as a key in map/reduce can be used as a document ID, thus avoiding building up a second index and speeding up your queries.
+This is the same function used by PouchDB under the hood for map/reduce.